 One of the great pleasures of New York life is the extraordinary variety of dining options.
 There are estimated to be 25,000 places to eat in Manhattan alone, from stands serving sub-$5 street food to restaurants with three Michelin stars, where the bill for two can flirt with four figures.
 With choice so wide and standards so high (New Yorkers are famously hard to please) any list of recommendations can only scratch the surface – but here are a few personal favourites…

 Set yourself up for the day at Zucker’s deli (370 Lexington Ave), where they serve deliciously fresh bagels, filled to your instructions.
-Alternatively, Bedford & Co at the Renwick Hotel (118 E 40th St) offers chunky waffles and smoked salmon scramble, and Lallisse (161 Lexington Ave) provides the perfect Eggs Benedict and pancake stacks, alongside a host of Mediterranean small plates.
+Alternatively, Bedford & Co at the Renwick Hotel (118 E 40th St) offers chunky waffles and smoked salmon scramble.

 Cantina-style Nom Wah Tea Parlor (13 Doyers St) is a Chinatown gem of impeccable vintage – the first restaurant to bring dim sum to New York.
 Pork buns, rice rolls, egg rolls and noodles: tick your choices on a paper menu, but make sure not to miss the Shanghainese broth dumplings – perfectly steamed dough-coated meatballs suspended in an umami-rich soup.
 Bite off the top and slurp out the broth – inelegant in the extreme but so satisfying!